Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Introduction

 This work is devoted to the problem of testing for jumps in a discretely observed integral fractional process.
 In the literature on statistics for stochastic processes, there have been many contributions considering semimartingales with jumps.
 Another strand of research considers fractional processes without jumps, while models with jumps and fractional components did so far not attract much attention.

-One motivation for this work is the recent interest in fractional stochastic volatility models in mathematical finance, econometrics, and statistics, starting with \cite{roughvola}.
+Since jump tests for semimartingales heavily exploit the known magnitude of increments of a continuous semimartingale, it is a statistically and mathematically interesting problem to consider jumps in a fractional process with unknown Hurst exponent when this is not possible.
+A practical motivation for this work is moreover the recent interest in fractional stochastic volatility models in mathematical finance, econometrics, and statistics, starting with \cite{roughvola}.
 As explained in \cite{chongrosenbaum} and in \cite{Wang}, over longer time scales the volatility process, either estimated through realized volatilities over disjoint subintervals from intradaily ultra-high-frequency data, or the logarithmic realized volatility itself, can be adequately modelled by discrete observations of a fractional process.
-Using these models, or a generalized version with observational noise, empirical evidence for rough fractional volatility has been consistently found by \cite{fukasawarough}, \cite{lunderough} and \cite{Wang}.
-These models and inference methods obtained therein turned out to be empirically quite successful, for instance, in volatility forecasting, see \cite{Wang}.
+In this framework, discrete observations of the volatility, which is usually latent, are available, either directly or with negligible noise from the pre-estimation based on ultra-high-frequency prices from different time intervals.
+Using these models, empirical evidence for rough fractional volatility has been consistently found by \cite{fukasawarough}, \cite{lunderough} and \cite{Wang}, among others.
+These models and inference methods obtained therein turned out to be empirically quite successful, for instance, in volatility forecasting, see, e.g.\ \cite{Wang} and \cite{forecast}.
 The literature so far considers continuous processes as underlying continuous-time volatility models.
 In view of the impact of news events on financial markets and empirical evidence for volatility jumps which has been documented, for instance, in \cite{voljumps} and \cite{bibwinkellev}, an additive mixture model with a fractional continuous component and additional jumps appears to be a natural extension.
 The importance of including jumps in the fractional model is emphasized as well in the introduction of \cite{chongrosenbaum} and the conclusion of \cite{Wang}.
 Therefore, we consider a stochastic process of the form

 where $(Y_t)$ is a fractional process with continuous paths and general Hurst exponent $H\in(0,1)$, and $(J_{t})$ a general jump process.